by Rajan P. Parrikar

 Namashkar.

-In this feature two variants (prakars) of Raga Bihag, namely, Bihagda and Pat Bihag, are addressed.
-I expect to keep the commentary terse and precise.
-At the end of this article, an unpublished 1964 Pune mehfil of the great tabla maestro Ahmad Jan ‘Thirakhwa’ is offered.
+This feature addresses two variants (prakars) of Raga Bihag: Bihagda and Pat Bihag.
+My commentary is designed to be concise and precise.
+At the end, a rare unpublished 1964 Pune mehfil of the legendary tabla maestro Ahmad Jan ‘Thirakhwa’ is presented as a treat for connoisseurs.

 Throughout the discussion, M = shuddha madhyam and m = teevra madhyam.